Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Application to Two-Sample Hypothesis Testing

 \subsection{Precision in Testing}

-In order to apply a two-sample hypothesis test at a $\delta$ level or precision, one needs to calculate a value $\eps(n,\delta)$ for the decision threshold.
-In the one-dimensional $\KS$, famously Smirnov~\cite{smirnov1948table} provided tables, and Dvoretsky, Kiefer, and Wolfowitz~\cite{DKW56} provided general bounds.
+To apply a two-sample hypothesis test at a $\delta$ level, one needs to calculate a value $\eps(n,\delta)$ for the decision threshold.
+In the one-dimensional $\KS$, famously Smirnov~\cite{smirnov1948table} provided tables, and Dvoretzky, Kiefer, and Wolfowitz~\cite{DKW56} provided general bounds.

-However, in prior work in the multi-dimensional case, these values have been only estimated.
-Specifically, Peacock \cite{peacock1983two} makes an educated guess for the asymptotic distribution of the test statistic after Monte Carlo simulations.
-For $\mdKS$, Fasano \etal \cite{fasano1987multidimensional} tabulate critical value tables (as a function $n,\delta$) via Monte Carlo simulation for their test statistic.
-Press \cite{press1988kolmogorov} follows \cite{fasano1987multidimensional} with an educated guess for the distribution of the test statistic for $\mdKS$.
+However, in prior work in the multi-dimensional case, these values have only been estimated.
+Specifically, Bickel~\cite{bickel1969tests} showed $\dKS$ was well-defined for this task and provided a permutation test with guaranteed type I error control in finite samples, but the test requires an exponentially large number of $\dKS$ computations (relative to the sample size $n$), rendering this exact approach unusable even for modestly large sample sizes.
+Peacock \cite{peacock1983two} makes an educated guess of the asymptotic distribution of the test statistic after Monte Carlo simulations.
+For $\mdKS$, Fasano \etal \cite{fasano1987multidimensional} tabulates the critical value tables (as a function of $n,\delta$) via Monte Carlo simulation for their test statistic.
+Press \cite{press1988kolmogorov} follows \cite{fasano1987multidimensional} with an educated guess of the distribution of the test statistic for $\mdKS$.
+Hagen \textit{et.al.} \cite{hagen2021accelerated} arguably provide the most faithful finite sample approximation to the $\mdKS$ statistic, providing an analytical approximation for the cumulative distribution function of the test statistic which only differs from the precise distribution in that orthant volumes are approximated using the samples.